MUKASA-Samson/Data_Jobs_Postings_Analysis_with_SQL/README.md

 ## Data Source

 The dataset used in this project was compiled by Luke Barousse in 2023.
 It consists of data scraped from various online job posting platforms.
-The data was provided directly by Luke Brousse and now is available on his website, datanerd.tech.
+The data was provided directly by Luke Barousse and now is available on his website, datanerd.tech.

 ## Technologies Used